 Rosaries are made out of many different materials and Rugged Rosaries are no different.
 If you have an allergy to metals, then we absolutely have some options for you.

 Is my rosary waterproof?

 In a word, yes.
 If your rosary gets wet, we recommend that you dry it off as much as you can with a towel, then let it dry in a cool dark spot.

 If your paracord rosary is submerged in water, it is best to let it dry in a cool environment to prevent minor shrinkage.
 He...

-Because we want you to have the very best rosary, we want to show you how to spot the Chinese "copies".
-These Chinese copies are being sold in a few Catholic stores, but mainly you will find them on Ebay or Amazon.
+Because we want you to have the very best rosary, we want to show you how to spot the overseas mass-produced "copies".
+These knockoffs are being sold in a few Catholic stores, but mainly you will find them on Ebay or Amazon.
 Watch out for these telltale signs of poor quality: